Minimum Bottom Line Profit Should Average 9.4%!

 Typically a new home takes around nine months to build from the day the site is surveyed to the day the Certificate of Occupancy is issued.
 Most spec homes go on the brokers listing around six to seven months into construction.
 By the time the buyers find the home and sign a contract, the house is just about ready for move-in.
 Thus, there is no delay for the buyer in their move.

 Overall Lower Price

 The financial gains the contractor experiences above are sometimes passed to the buyer.
 Buyers have greater negotiating latitude in getting the best price for the home.
 Furthermore, contractors have no interest in continuing to pay interest on the loan for the construction of the home.
 They are willing to sell the house at a lower than market price to get the house out of the portfolio and move onto the next project.

 Because the contractor has already made the decisions on the amenities for the home, there is no need to have the respective clauses in the contract for these items.
 Examples include:

 - Design of and installation of custom trim to include crown molding, chair rail, and fancier railings

 The contract goes from the custom design build format to the industry standard real estate contract utilized by most real estate brokers.

 The above identifies the reasons and advantages for the contractor to build a spec house.
 There is risk involved.
-If the market is in peril as it was from 2008 through 2012, a spec house would most likely have not been sold.
+If the market is in peril as it was from 2008 through 2012, a spec house would most likely not have been sold or would take an extended amount of time to sell.
 For a builder this is tantamount to financial trouble.
-I have several clients still sitting on newly constructed homes while they wait for the market to rebound.
 When done correctly, a spec house is a useful tool for the contractor to take advantage of financial opportunities, retain the skilled workforce, and fill the slow periods with work.
 Act on Knowledge.